rhyolight/numenta-web/packages/numenta.com/pages/blog/2017/09/22/interview-with-a-neuroscientist.md

 ## Ep.
 1: David Eagleman
 ![Interview Eagleman](../images/eagleman.png)

-David Eagleman is the bestselling author of INCOGNITO and host of the PBS series, The Brain.
-He is also an adjunct associate professor of Psychiatry & Behavioral Sciences at Stanford.
-In this <a href="https://www.youtube.com/watch?v=IFk436BlPhE&t=1s">episode</a>, Matt and Dr. Eagleman discuss synesthesia, competing unconscious drives, the two hemispheres of the cortex, and the binary nature of brain communication.
+[David Eagleman](https://en.wikipedia.org/wiki/David_Eagleman) is the bestselling author of [INCOGNITO](http://www.eagleman.com/incognito) and host of the PBS series, [The Brain](http://www.pbs.org/the-brain-with-david-eagleman/home/).
+He is also an adjunct associate professor of Psychiatry & Behavioral Sciences at [Stanford](https://people.stanford.edu/deagle/).
+In this <a href="https://www.youtube.com/watch?v=IFk436BlPhE&t=1s">episode</a>, Matt and Dr. Eagleman discuss [synesthesia](http://eaglemanlab.net/synesthesia), competing unconscious drives, the two hemispheres of the cortex, and the binary nature of brain communication.

 ## Ep.
 2: Michael Berry
 ![Interview Berry](../images/berry.png)

-Michael Berry is an associate professor of Molecular Biology at Princeton.
-He has been studying neural computation in the retina for over 20 years and runs The Berry Lab at the Princeton Neuroscience Institute.
+[Michael Berry](https://www.researchgate.net/profile/Michael_Berry_Ii) is an associate professor of Molecular Biology at [Princeton](https://pni.princeton.edu/faculty/michael-berry).
+He has been studying neural computation in the retina for over 20 years and runs [The Berry Lab](https://scholar.princeton.edu/berrylab/home) at the Princeton Neuroscience Institute.
 In this [episode], Matt and Dr. Berry discuss the complexity of the retina, the mechanisms by which the retina encodes photons, as well as the optic nerve.

 ## Coming Soon: Ep.
 3
 ![Interview Jonas](../images/jonas.png)

-Stay tuned for episode 3 featuring postdoctoral researcher at the Berkeley Center for Computational Imaging, Eric Jonas.
+Stay tuned for episode 3 featuring postdoctoral researcher at the [Berkeley Center for Computational Imaging](https://amplab.cs.berkeley.edu/author/jonas/), [Eric Jonas](http://ericjonas.com/).
 He studies a wide range of topics– biological signal acquisition, machine learning, neuroscience, and heliophysics among others.
-In this episode, Matt and Dr. Jonas discuss neurons vs transistors, brain legions, and connectomes.
+In this episode, Matt and Dr. Jonas discuss neurons vs transistors, brain lesions, and [connectomes](http://ericjonas.com/pages/connectomics.html).

 Who else would you like to see on the show?
 Suggestions are welcome in our [discussion on HTM School topics](https://discourse.numenta.org/c/other-topics/youtube) on the [HTM Forum](http://discourse.numenta.com/).

-<font size="3"><i><center>If you want to be notified about new HTM School videos, please subscribe to <a href="http://youtube.com/OfficialNumenta">our channel.</center></i></a></font>
+<font size="3"><i><center>If you want to be notified about new HTM School videos, <br>please subscribe to <a href="http://youtube.com/OfficialNumenta">our channel.</center></i></a></font>